Funding Sources for Durable Medical Equipment (DME) – Part 2

 Several Federal Agencies offer government grants and low-interest loans to help you with your durable medical equipment expenses.
 For example, the US Department of Agriculture – Rural Development’s Section 504 Home Repair program provides: “loans to very-low-income homeowners to repair, improve or modernize their homes or grants to elderly very-low-income homeowners to remove health and safety hazards.”
 These are excellent funding sources for durable medical equipment that requires modifications to the home such as installing a permanent ramp or a Bruno stair lift.
 Do some research to see if any Federal Agencies have programs that meet your specific needs and offer financial assistance.

 Help during times of great need may be closer than you think.
-Reach out to the church, synagogue or mosque you attend and ask for help.
-They are great at coordinating resources and putting together fundraising events such as spaghetti dinners, auctions, rummage sales and much more to assist with your durable medical equipment fundraising efforts.
+Reach out to the church, synagogue, or mosque you attend and ask for help.
+They are great at coordinating resources and putting together fundraising events such as spaghetti dinners, auctions, rummage sales, and much more to assist with your durable medical equipment (DME) fundraising efforts.

 Sometimes the biggest barrier to getting the help you need is to simply put yourself out there and ask for it.
 There are a lot of good people in the world who want to help make the world a better place.
 Don’t let your pride stop you from asking for the help you need.